realmorg/realm/apps/web/src/pages/docs/learn/conditional-rendering.md

 The `is-visible` tag will render its content if the condition is true.
 Otherwise, it will render nothing.
 On the other hand, the `is-hidden` tag will hide its content if the condition is true.

-## Logic operators
+## Comparison operators

-In the<anchor-link href="/docs/learn/css">Dynamic styles</anchor-link> section, you learned about CSS logic, and it turns out that the logic operators used for CSS logic and conditional rendering are quite similar.
-You can find a list of these logic operators in the <anchor-link href="/references/misc/logic-operators">Logic Operators reference</anchor-link>, which provides a comprehensive overview.
+In the<anchor-link href="/docs/learn/css">Dynamic styles</anchor-link> section, you learned about CSS logic, and it turns out that the comparison operators used for CSS logic and conditional rendering are quite similar.
+You can find a list of these comparison operators in the <anchor-link href="/references/misc/comparison-operators">Comparison Operators reference</anchor-link>, which provides a comprehensive overview.